Generalization Bounds for Rank-sparse Neural Networks: Main Results

 \subsection{Convolutional Neural Networks (CNNs)}

-In this section, we present an extension of our previous result to Convolutional Neural Networks (CNNs).
-Since CNNs are a well-known class of neural networks, we leave a more thorough description of our notation for the forward pass to Appendix~\ref{sec:CNN}.
-Indeed, the only notation which is required to explain our generalization bound is the following: we denote the filters of each layer by $A_\ell$ (which incorporates each weight only once), whist we use $\op(A_\ell)$ to denote matricization of the layer, i.e., the matrix which represents the linear operation performed by the convolution at layer $\ell$ with the weights $A_\ell$.
-We use $\patchl$ to refer to the dimension of the input patches.
-This is counted including both spatial and channel dimensions: if the input is an RGB image and the filter has spatial dimension $(2,2)$, $d_0=2\times 2\times 3=12$.
-We also denote the number of channels at layer $\ell$ by $\chanl$.
-Thus, the number of trainable parameters at layer $\ell$ is $\patchlm\times \chanl$.
-We also write $w_\ell$ for the spatial dimension at layer $\ell$ (for instance, a $28 \times 28$ image will have $w_0=28\times 28=784$.
+In this section, we present an extension of our results to Convolutional Neural Networks (CNNs).
+Since CNNs are a well-known class of models, we leave a more thorough description of our notation for the forward pass to Appendix~\ref{sec:CNN}.
+We denote the filters of each layer by $A_\ell$ (which incorporates each weight only once), whist we use $\op(A_\ell)$ to denote matricization of the layer, i.e., the matrix which represents the linear operation performed by the convolution at layer $\ell$ with the weights $A_\ell$.
+We use $\chanl$ for the number of channels and $\patchl$ to refer to the dimension of the input patches.
+This includes both spatial and channel dimensions: if the input is an RGB image and the filter has spatial dimension $(2,2)$, $d_0=2\times 2\times 3=12$.
+Thus, the number of trainable parameters at layer $\ell$ is $\patchlm\times \chanl$, and write $w_\ell$ for the spatial dimension at layer $\ell$ (for instance, a $28 \times 28$ image will have $w_0=28\times 28=784$).
 Thus, $\chanl \times \spaciall$ is the number of preactivations at layer $\ell$.

 \begin{theorem} Fix reference matrices $M_1,\ldots,M_L$.
 For every $\delta\in(0,1)$, w.p. $\geq 1-\delta$, the following generalization bound holds simultaneously over all values of $0\leq \pl\leq 2$ for $\ell=1,\ldots,L$: